AnggaR96s/Reforestation/README.md

-## Sore throats are a pain in the neck!
+## How do you steal a coat?
+You jacket.